KenKundert/avendesora/README.rst

 "Avendesora, the leaf of the Tree of Life is the key."

 Avendesora is currently in beta.
-As a password generator, the generated passwords are very sensitive to changes in the algorithms.
-As the algorithms are not set, you should not be using Avendesora to generate and hold your persistent passwords.
-Instead, Advendesora should only be used to try out the user interface.
+However it is reasonably stable and so you should feel comfortable using it.

 Please report all bugs and suggestions to avendesora@nurdletech.com